galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 # Step 1: Pre-processing

 The goal of the first step is to upload and prepare the file so that it will be usable for the regional GAM analysis.
-First of all, you will have to upload the files on Galaxy-E so you will be able to use them and then depending on the informations of your dataset, you might have to follow some steps in order to format them
+First of all, you will have to upload the files on Galaxy-E and then you maybe will have to use some speific tools to format them in order to be able to use them.

 >  ### {% icon hands_on %} Hands-on: Data upload
 >